DJ and Performance Criteria

 Once a preliminary lineup has been decided upon, notification emails will be sent out to all applicants.
 They will have one week to reply confirming their acceptance of the offered time slot or they will forfeit their slot and it will be offered to the next applicant on the list.

-We plan to announce the final dance schedule available in mid-April.
+We plan to announce the final dance schedule available in late-April.
 The date of this depends on the number of applicants and free time of the judges.